sahilmalhotra0510/io/coders/dev.md

 4. Explore [NextJS](https://nextjs.org/) using our [Engine-Storybook](https://github.com/localsite/engine-storybook) repo.

 A child is born with a positive carbon capture score.
 How many days before the average US child's score becomes negative?
+How does this compare to other countires?
+Participate in [our next event](../../io/coders/).

 ## Development Environment